Dewalt-arch/pimpmyadlab/readme.md

   - Yaseen (PNPT Certified) for Alpha/Beta Testing!
   - uCald4aMarine Release Candidate Testing

+# Revision 1.0.5
+  - SetSPN has been broken out into its own function and added as a menu item "Q" to only run the setspn delete and add

 # Revision 1.0.4
   - Disable Defender Group Policy Object is now created with all options from NukeDefender and all options from the build_lab function